The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Club Leader

 Hi, I’m Leeaura!
-I’m a first-generation college student currently pursuing a double major in Psychology and Sociology with a minor in At-Risk Youth.
+I’m a first-generation college student currently pursuing a double major in psychology and sociology with a minor in at-risk youth.
 I’m passionate about supporting children and families in my community, especially because of my own experiences growing up in a difficult environment.
 Those experiences inspired me to pursue a path focused on advocacy, compassion, and accessible care for underserved populations.

 Michaela Kinzey